 Once the installation is complete.
 Make sure the service is up and running fine:

 Next, once you enabled the IDO modules, Icinga 2 places the new configuration file at /etc/icinga2/features-enabled/ido-mysql.conf in which we need to update the database credentials manually:

 * for MySQL.

 By default, Icinga2 enables the following features.
 But we can confirm the enabled settings by running this command as below:

-Install Icinga 2 web interface and command line utility packages from Debian 9 repository using its package manager:
+Install the Icinga 2 web interface and command-line utility packages from Debian 9 repository using its package manager:

 After the installation, you can restart the Icinga 2 daemon to pick-up all changes and verify application status before proceeding with the configuration part:

 Now install MySQL schema for Icinga database by executing the following command.
 The MySQL database schema is located in /usr/share/icinga2-ido-mysql/schema/ directory:

 Finally, we can generate the installation token to complete the Icinga web 2 plugin installation:

 # icingacli setup token show